Posts

 Image

-Yes, we haven't seen our favourites at The Riverside for a month, but now they are back .
 32 scenes.
 27 characters.
 15 Pop classics.
 9 Football Chants.
 6 goals.
 2 Halves.
 Just one team: The BORO!!
 Educational activities...
 KS 3 Geography/Research/Maths.
 KS3/4/Communication: Music/Media Studies: KS 3/4 EnglishLit/ Communication/ History/PE Plus memories, photographs and stories.
-Wh at more could you ask for?
-Ask nicely and you might just get!!
+What more could you ask for?
+But ask nicely and you might just get it !!